vatlab/blog/content/post/sos-workflow-engine.md

 ## Benefits of using SoS for daily data analysis

-As you have seen above, the monent you convert a script to a SoS workflow step, you have a working SoS workflow and can benefit from many of SoS' features.
+The monent you convert a script to a SoS workflow step, you have a working SoS workflow that can benefit from many of SoS' execution features.

 ### Runtime signature

+SoS keeps track of runtime signatures so it will ignore a step if it has been executed before.
+The signatures consist of input, output, dependent targets, statements and their environments (e.g. used global variables) so a step would be re-executed if any of these items has changed.
+The signatures are indepedent of step names and workflows so a step would be ignored even if it belongs to multiple workflows.

+What this means is that you can continuously revise and execute a workflow without worrying about the re-execution of time-consuming steps, and without worrying about the execution of relevant steps of the workflow with changing input or parameter.

-### Remote execution made easy
+### Remote execution

-Showing task list.

-Point to single notebook with local and remote scripts
+SoS allows the creation of  **tasks** from part of a workflow step.
+The tasks are execution units that are independent of workflows and even file systems so they can be executed locally or remotely in parallel (subject to number of concurrent running tasks).
+With properly configured remote hosts, the same tasks could be executed locally or on a remote host as separate processes, or be submitted to a PBS (Moab/torque, Slurm, IBM LSF) system, or a task queue systems such as [RQ](http://python-rq.org/).
+The remote system does not have to share the same file system as the local host because SoS automatically synchronizes input files, updates scripts, submits and monitors jobs, and collects results.
+It even provides a job monitor system that is independent of the underlying job systems.

+The remote execution feature gives users easy access to all available computing resources.
+It frees users from writing platform-specific codes for the submission and monitoring of jobs and to synchronize input and result files across systems.
+It also helps the readability and reproducibility of analysis because both local and remote scripts are kept in the same notebook, without platform-specific job management code.

 ### Powerful workflow systems

-It worth mentioning that SoS supports both forward-style procedure-oriented and makefile-style outcome-oriented workflows.
+SoS supports both forward-style procedure-oriented and makefile-style outcome-oriented workflows.
 The forward-style workflows are specified as numerically ordered steps that will be executed sequentially (logically speaking), and makefile-style workflows are specified as steps that provides targets that are used by others.
+SoS also supports mixed style workflows (forward-style workflow with dependencies satified by makefile-style steps) and nested workflows (execution of subworkflows as function calls) which allows the creation of very complex workflows that consists of hundreds of steps.

+In summary, SoS provides an environment for both interactive data analysis and batch data crunching.
+It has a smooth learning curve because it is based on a widely used scripting language (Python) with few additional syntaxes.
+It cures pipelineitis by providing an easy transition from interactive to batch data analysis so users can enjoy features such as runtime signature and remote execution with minimal effort.
+At the same time, SoS provides a powerful workflow engine for the creation of complex workflows so whereas you can complete most of your projects use SoS Notebook and simple workflow features, your analysis can grow as your project grows, all without leaving your familiar SoS environment.

 <small>
 SoS Notebook is currently implemented as a Jupyter kernel but we will certainly port it to JupyterLab after JupyterLab matures